 Currently, we’re docked in the industrial port of Callao.
 It’s a 45-minute shuttle ride to get close to Lima plus a 20-minute taxi ride from there to the big city’s congested shopping district.

-We’ll continue to watch the lines outside for the shuttle bus ride and from there, decide if we’ll go.
-Some passengers opted to do Machu Picchu from the ship at a cost of US $3,000 per person.
-We’d rather wait and do our own tour later on, rather than be so rushed.
+We’ll continue to watch the lines outside for the shuttle bus ride and, from there, decide if we’ll go.
+Some passengers opted to do Machu Picchu from the ship at the cost of US $3,000 per person.
+We’d rather wait and do our tour later on, rather than be so rushed.

 The ship is staying in port overnight tonight for those doing Machu Picchu and other overnight tours.
 We love being able to decide what works for us at any given time, knowing, God willing, we’ll have plenty of time to explore Peru and other countries in South America in the future at our usual low-stress pace.

-Many passengers on cruise ships are in a frenzy to see everything they can in an eight to 24-hour period (or as in this case longer).
+Many passengers on cruise ships are in a frenzy to see everything they can in an eight to 24-hour period (or, as in this case, longer).
 We don’t feel we can get the “flavor” of a country in such a short period.
-This constitutes the reasons why we choose to live in various countries, rather than breeze through for a day or two.
+This constitutes why we choose to live in various countries rather than breeze through for a day or two.

-Instead, we’re blissfully content to plan our day aboard ship if necessary later engaging in the series of activities we’ve thoroughly enjoyed each evening which includes:
+Instead, we’re blissfully content to plan our day aboard the ship if necessary, later engaging in the series of activities we’ve thoroughly enjoyed each evening which includes: